Circuit Leader needed to proceed – Contact Adrienne Leibowitz, email@example.com, 805-458-2206

-This circuit will pick up right after the end of the North Northwest circuit that ends at Cottage Grove Oregon.
-It will start at Diamond Lake/Crater lake and travel down through Shasta, Lassen, Reno and explore the areas along the 395 through California.
+This circuit will pick up right after the end of the North Northwest circuit that ends at Winchester Bay Oregon.
+This circuit will start from Winston Oregon with a visit to the Wildlife Safari and then go onto Diamond Lake/Crater lake and travel down through Shasta, Lassen, Reno and explore the areas along the 395 through California.
 It includes Mono Lake, June lakes, Tioga Pass, Mt Whitney area and the high deserts with lots of hiking and beautiful scenery ending up in time for the All Singles Dance Rally in Niland at the Fountain of Youth.

 There is an 11-mile paved multi-use trail around Diamond Lake.
 There are many hiking trails, including a self-guided nature trail, Pacific Crest National Scenic Trail, Mt.
 Thielsen Trail and Mt.
 Bailey Trail; and that doesn’t even take into consideration the Crater Lake National Park and all it has to offer.
 Go to the Steel Visitor Center and watch the park film, drive around the lake, attend a Ranger program, find the phantom ship, take lots of pictures, visit the Sinnott Overlook, swim, and fish or dangle your toes in some of the worlds purest water.
 There are several dog friendly trails in the park.
 Take the Ranger guided Trolley Tour around Crater Lake and the Ranger guided boat tour.
 Take a Ranger led hike.

 Diamond Lake Campground, Idleyld Park, OR (541) 498-2531

 Drinking water, showers, garbage disposal, grey water waste sumps, dump station, picnic tables, fire rings. $16/night S/A off; $22 for lakeshore sites; $21 for double site; $27 for double lakeshore.
 HALF OFF WITH SENIOR PASS